Reviews and listings indicate that Nike relies on a basic rubber

 Even for a Nike model, the Air Max 720 is incredibly expensive

 .
 Across all online retailers, from Eastbay and Dick’s Sporting Goods to the brand’s own website, it’s priced at a staggering $180.
 There are a number of buyers who definitely consider its eye-catching design, responsive comfort, and surprising levels of durability to be well worth the money spent.
 On the other hand, some are skeptical due to its stiff wear, inconsistent sizing, and lack of breathability.
 While sales can always be found on certain sites, it's also a good idea to try the shoe on or check the retailer's return policy before making a purchase.

 Reviews don’t seem to give much detail about how great the Air Max 720’s traction might be, although it’s clearly intended to be used as a street shoe.
 Its translucent rubber outsole features a textured tread pattern with lines encircling each other for a decent grip onto most everyday surfaces, including concrete and cement.
-While buyers feel confident wearing this shoe in casual settings, as well as for simple jogs and workout sessions, there’s no indication of how well it can perform on wet
+While buyers feel confident wearing this shoe in casual settings, as well as for simple jogs and workout sessions, there’s no indication of how well it can perform on wet or slippery surfaces.

 Without a doubt, the biggest complaint that reviewers have about the Air Max 720 is its incredibly stiff wear.
 Since it features a full-length Air unit, instead of a type of foam material, it doesn’t have the pliability that’s found in most casual footwear models.
 This results in an unusually rigid feel that turns a number of buyers off, even those who prefer a more solid shoe.
 With that said, its wear can definitely be adjusted with the help of a break-in period, which typically lasts a week or two.
 Although it may still not be enough for it to be comfortable for some consumers.